-Each month, Exisle Academy Home Study students have the opportunity to send in their questions to be answered by our team of publishing experts.
+Exisle Academy students have the opportunity to send in their questions to be answered by our team of publishing experts.

-This month, we are answering an interesting question from Lauren, who is in her third month of the Home Study course.
+This month, we are answering an interesting question from Lauren, who has been learning with us for three months.

 Q: As a teacher, a parent and an emerging author I am pretty private about my personal life and do not share a lot of information about myself or personal details online.
 How do I create a public following while maintaining my privacy?